Si Chen: Bell Burnell Graduate Scholarship Fund awardee 2021

-Back in secondary school and undergrad, I struggled a lot with depression.
-There were a couple of points in my undergrad where I almost dropped out, and it took me a few years longer to finish my degree.
+Back in secondary school and undergrad, I struggled with depression.
+There were a couple of points in my undergrad where I almost dropped out, but I am so glad that I persevered, rediscovered my passion for physics, and in doing so completely turned around my studies.
 Like the previous awardee Joanna Sakowska, I also grew up with quite a closed mindset – that you’re born naturally good at certain things or you’re not, and if you’re not there’s basically nothing you can do to change that.

 When I looked over my track record early in undergrad, all I could think was that it did not look like it came from anyone who was “naturally good at physics”, so I should just give up.
 So much of how I got through to where I am today came from learning about the “growth mindset”, the belief that human qualities can be cultivated through effort.
 It allowed me to reorient, not just how I studied, but how I lived in general, around learning and not around what best fits the image of a “natural”, in physics or in anything else.

 I started caring a lot less that my “patchy” academic background doesn’t look like it came from someone who is “supposed to” do research, and started caring a lot more about how I could get more time to learn the physics I loved.
 This drive got me through the most difficult times during my undergrad and gave me the impetus to go forward into a PhD.

 What would you say to those who have also faced barriers to following their dreams to pursue physics at university and beyond?